-As of December 31, 2015, cash and cash equivalents (hereinafter "cash") amounted to 263,322 million yen down from the 365,379 million yen posted at the end of the previous consolidated fiscal year.
-As net cash provided by operating activities exceeded net cash used in investing activities and financing activities, cash at the end of the consolidated fiscal year under review decreased 102,057 million yen from the end of the previous consolidated fiscal year
+As of December 31, 2016, cash and cash equivalents

+(hereinafter "cash") amounted to 242,410 million yen (263,322 million yen was posted at the end of the previous consolidated fiscal year).
+As net cash provided by operating activities exceeded net cash used in investing activities and net cash provided by financing activities, cash at the end of the consolidated fiscal year under review decreased 20,911 million yen from the end of the previous consolidated fiscal year.